davesque/wes/README.md

 ### Integer formats and code/data interchangeability

-Well, I think these are "features" anyway.
 In the example program above, the "init" and "incr" labels act sort of like variables in higher level programming languages.
 The reason this works is that the compiler just outputs whatever values or code it encounters at whatever position it encounters them.
 So, at the position of the "init" label, a literal value of 42 (in binary) is output by the compiler.

 The compiler actually supports 4 different number formats.
 We could have defined the "init" value in all of the following ways:
 ```asm
 init: 0b101010  # binary
 init: 0o52      # octal